Jaacky/sorcery-wiki/Running-the-specs.md

 The ActiveRecord specs expect a local MySQL server present at the default port.

 The Mongoid specs expect a local Mongoid server present at the default port.

+You may need to run 'bundle' in every folder under 'spec' that includes a Gemfile.